Course Outline

 - Effective Communication

-- What constitutes effective communication?
+- What constitutes effective communication in a government context?

 - Building and Maintaining Rapport

-- Understanding Emotional Intelligence in building and maintaining rapport with customers—and colleagues.
+- Understanding emotional intelligence in building and maintaining rapport with customers and colleagues.

 - Applying Goleman’s 5 steps to Emotional Intelligence in customer interactions: